rezarahem/jupiter/README.md

    CI/CD is coming soon—just need to lay the foundation first!
 It’s like building a house, you can't skip the groundwork. 🏗️

 That's it!
 This is Jupiter's easy deployment process.
 I have tons of features in mind, but I need to make these first two commands stable before moving on to the rest.
-In the meantime, feel free to share any feedback—tell me what you like, or just tell me what you like. 😄 Peace, love you all! 🤟
+In the meantime, feel free to share any feedback—tell me what you like, or... nah, just tell me what you like😄.
+Peace, love you all! 🤟